 What is a 360-degree review

 The 360-degree model is an innovative, multifaceted employee assessment technique that allows accurate feedback about employee performance in the organization.
-The model name comes from the 360 degrees of a circle - an association with the employee environment that answers the questions about a given person.
+Often referred to as 360-degree feedback or a 360 performance review, the method gathers insights from a wide range of sources to paint a complete picture of an employee's strengths and areas for improvement.
+The model name comes from the 360 degrees of a circle – an association with the employee environment that answers the questions about a given person.

 This method allows collecting data about the skills, knowledge, and behavior in the company of the assessed employee.
-Of course, you can collect various types of data depending on circumstances and the company's needs.
-The kind of information is also different due to the employee position.
+The information is gathered from various sources, including feedback from their peers, managers, and sometimes even clients, making it one of the most holistic tools in the performance review process.
+Of course, you can collect various types of data depending on the circumstances and the company's needs.
+The kind of information is also different due to the employee's position.

 The 360-degree review may be attended by several to several dozen people.
-Therefore, the proximity of respondents' contacts with the assessed employee should be considered when selecting the respondents.
-To get the most meaningful answers, respondents need to know the employee in question so they can provide helpful information.
+Therefore, the proximity of respondents' contact with the assessed employee should be considered when selecting the participants.
+To get the most meaningful answers, respondents need to know the employee in question so they can provide helpful information based on real experiences.

-As a result of the 360-degree review, there are 4 categories of obtained information: strengths, development areas, discrepancies, and hidden strengths of the employee.
+As a result of the 360 performance review, there are four categories of obtained information: strengths, development areas, discrepancies, and hidden strengths of the employee.
+These reports serve as a valuable resource for HR and team leads to understand how employees can improve their performance.

 The purpose of the employee 360-degree review is to determine the employee's strengths and the critical areas of their professional development.
+Using tools like a 360 performance review template or a template for 360 evaluations helps standardize the process and ensures consistent data collection across roles.
 In the context of the whole organization, this data increases the effectiveness of individuals and entire teams.

 Information sources in the 360-degree method